JacobArthurs/pgplan/README.md

 ```

 Use `--profile <name>` with any command, or set a default to skip the flag entirely.
 The `--db` and `--profile` flags are mutually exclusive.

+## Contributing

+Contributions are welcome!
+To get started:

+1. Fork the repository
+2. Create a feature branch (`git checkout -b my-new-feature`)
+3. Open a pull request

+CI will automatically run tests and linting on your PR.

 ## License